QU-CMPS405-Fall2016/hw5-helps/simple.md

 Utilization = (total_time - idle_time) * 100 / (total_time)

 The bug is that when counting the idle_time, I forgot to count the time the CPU is idle before the arrival of the first process.
+You can noticed this below because all the utilizations are output as 100%, but the trace shows that the CPU is actually idle for the first 6 ms.
-This makes the simple test case much easier (because CPU Utilization is 100%), but is not quite correct.
+This bug makes the simple
+test case much easier (because CPU Utilization is 100%), but is not quite correct.
 Sadly, you need to replicate this bug.